-The real fun begins when you plant your first plant into the substrate.
-Planting from background to foreground will allow you to visualize where each plant will go.
+The real fun begins when you get to plant your first plant into the substrate.
+Planting from background to foreground will allow you to visualize where each aquatic plant species will go.
 Our general rule is to cater the hardscape to plants of choice.
 In this example, we really wanted to feature a main red stem plant and compliment the Manzanita Wood along its base.
 Different species of stem plants in various greens, pinks and red were planted first.

 Now you’re one step closer to filling the tank.
 All that’s left is the foreground.
 We ended up planting hair grass for a softer feathery look.
 The great thing about this plant is that it is a low and relatively fast grower.
 It should spread and cover the whole area in about two weeks time.